Burnsedia/burnsedia.github.io/src/content/blog/self-hosting-playbook-for-small-saas.md

 ---
 title: "Self-Hosting Playbook for Small SaaS Teams"
 description: "A decision framework for founders evaluating self-hosting vs managed SaaS, including migration paths, cost controls, and reliability guardrails."
+seoTitle: "Self-Hosting vs Managed SaaS: A Practical Playbook"
+seoDescription: "Use this framework to decide when to self-host SaaS infrastructure, control costs, and migrate safely without breaking reliability."
 pubDate: "2026-03-02"
 heroImage: "/CyberPunkLogo2.jpg"
 tags: ["self-hosting", "cloud", "saas", "devops", "small business"]
+faq:
+  - question: "Is self-hosting always cheaper than managed SaaS?"
+    answer: "No. It is cheaper only when your workload is predictable and your team can own operations consistently."
+  - question: "What is the biggest risk when moving to self-hosting?"
+    answer: "Operational fragility.
+If on-call, backups, and rollback plans are weak, cost savings disappear fast."
+  - question: "How should a small team migrate safely?"
+    answer: "Use staged cutovers, validate read paths first, then shift traffic gradually with a tested rollback window."
 ---

 # Self-Hosting Playbook for Small SaaS Teams